 While stories abound of how or why this novel activity came about, it's agreed it dates to the mid-1800s.
 The mode of transport is a little less baffling: Wicker furniture-making is a significant industry on the island.

 Traveling from the sea to the mountains in Madeira, you can find all types of trees and plants.
-Driving just the 10 miles back to Funchal, you see the poisonous white oleander, native of the Mediterrean; match me if you can, a deep red waxy shrub original to New Zealand; birds of paradise from South Africa; Indian fig trees; native Brazilian bougainvillea, which flourishes here in eight colors; and the blue and white hydrangea we identify with Cape Cod, but which is indigenous to the Himalayas.
+In just a 10-miles drive, you see the poisonous White Oleander, native of the Mediterranean; Match-Me-If-You-Can, a deep red waxy shrub original to New Zealand; Birds of Paradise from South Africa; Indian fig trees; native Brazilian bougainvillea, which flourishes here in eight colors; and the blue and white hydrangea often identified with Cape Cod, but which is indigenous to the Himalayas.
 The self-seeding agapanthus, in violet-blue or white, and Christmas firecracker, both from South Africa, are so prolific as to be considered invasive.

 Orchids, on the other hand, are among the world's most prized flowers, symbolizing purity, fertility, and perfection.
 They are easily spied in the wild here, and orchid cultivation is a profitable local business.
 Of the 25,000 species of orchids in existence, 6,000 can be found at Funchal's Jardim Orquídea.
 Combining science and aesthetics, Josef Pregetter breeds orchids in this hilltop laboratory and exhibits his collection in an adjacent greenhouse.
 His family has been propagating orchids for more than a century.